-The Gravesend and District Decorative and Fine Arts Society was formed 24 years ago in 1993.
-So in 2018 we will be celebrating our Silver Jubilee.
+The Gravesend and District Decorative and Fine Arts Society was formed 25 years ago in 1993.
+So this year we are celebrating our Silver Jubilee.
 We have now become The Arts Society: Gravesend.
 This brings us in line with the national association, which became The Arts Society in May 2017.

 We meet on the second Tuesday in the month except in July when we meet on the first Tuesday in the month.
 There are NO meetings in August or December.

 The annual membership fee for 2017 – 2018 is £47.50 of which £12.40 is the national affiliation fee.

 It is important that members check with our membership secretary (0208 310 2686) in advance of the meeting to book a place for any visitors they wish to bring, as we are often close to the maximum the hall can seat for safety reasons.